opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 What would happen if someone made Amazon, but gave that near 50% out to the employees and then users of Amazon?
 I don't really know, but it kind of feels like it's worth finding out.

-Considering this model of capital investiture is so ubiquitous, you might be wondering if there's some sort of legal requirement for things to be done this way.
-Like is there some analog to the fiduciary requirement for corporate directors that makes it so founding executives have to be greedy dickheads.
-To be honest, that does sound like something the US might do.

-It turns out that there is no law saying you need to be a greedy dickhead.
-People just do it because they can.

 ## Do we need them, or do they need us?

 I had the wonderful good fortune of getting into punk rock as a teenager in the Chicagoland area in the late 90s.
 Thus my class consciousness was awakened through reading the liner notes of bands like Dillinger Four, and The Broadways.

 Amongst all of the veritable jams from that time, [We'll Have a Party][party] by The Broadways (Brendan Kelly and Chris McCaughan of The Lawrence Arms' Yardbirds) became my life's ballad over time.
-A love story put on hold as the system is torn down.
+The song's a love story put on hold as the system is torn down.
 Every line is gold, provoking thought and consideration of just how ludicrous and desperate the system can be.
 Go listen.
 I'll wait.